AnnurHassan/C_and_CPP/README.md

-## Small bits of Tasks and Project that I did throughout my CPP learning journey.
+## Small bits of Tasks and Projects that I did throughout my CPP learning journey.